1. Home

 Total Product Life Cycle Advisory Program (TAP)

-As of December 9, 2025, there are 106 devices enrolled in the FDA’s TAP Pilot.
+As of April 23, 2026, there are 122 devices enrolled in the FDA’s TAP Pilot.

-The TAP Pilot is now accepting enrollment requests for Breakthrough Designated devices and those included in the Safer Technologies Program (STeP) reviewed by the:
+The TAP Pilot is now accepting enrollment requests for Breakthrough-designated devices and those included in the Safer Technologies Program (STeP) reviewed by the:

 • Division of Ophthalmic Devices (DHT1A)